NatalieJClark/java-fundamentals-with-intellij/README.md

 - This is my Java Fundamentals project for Makers SWE Specialism Module 1 - Learning Java & Its Tools
 - This project is cloned from the Makers course repo, so it contains a lot of teaching materials.
-- It contains lots of practise code for learning Java
+- It contains lots of practise code for learning Java within `.bites/examples`

 ## Aims